Mograsim-Team/Mograsim/docs/doc-snippets/getstarted.md

 - If you don't have a MEM file, leave the according field blank.
 This causes the memory to be initialized with 0.
 - Click "Run".
 The Simulation view now should contain a rectangle containing either the text "Am2900" in a very small font or a huge mess of smaller rectangles connected by colored lines.

 The machine doesn't start running yet since it starts paused.
-(TODO make a checkbox for this)
+(TODO: make a checkbox for this)
 ### Set up and get used to the views
 #### Simulation view (see also the [simulation model explanation](model.md))
 Move the view around by dragging with the left mouse button held.